SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/disconnected-mailboxes/permanently-delete-mailboxes.md

 - Estimated time to complete: 2 minutes.

+- The procedures in this topic require the Exchange Management Shell.
+For more information, see [Open the Exchange Management Shell](http://technet.microsoft.com/library/63976059-25f8-4b4f-b597-633e78b803c0.aspx).

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Recipient Provisioning Permissions" section in the [Recipients Permissions](../../permissions/feature-permissions/recipient-permissions.md) topic.

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts in the Exchange admin center](../../about-documentation/eac-keyboard-shortcuts.md).